AliceO2Group/AliceO2/Steer/DigitizerWorkflow/README.md

 # Status/Description of implementation

-At present, the `digitizer-workflow` executable is a demonstrator of how we intend to do initiate and handle the processing of hits, coming from detector simulation.
+At present, the `o2-sim-digitizer-workflow` executable is a demonstrator of how we intend to do initiate and handle the processing of hits, coming from detector simulation.

-The digitizer-workflow currently demonstrates the transformation of hits into TPC digits using realistic bunch crossing and collision sampling.
+The `o2-sim-digitizer-workflow` currently demonstrates the transformation of hits into TPC digits using realistic bunch crossing and collision sampling.
 We are also able to overlay hits from background and signal hit inputs.

-The main components of the digitizer-workflow are
+The main components of the `o2-sim-digitizer-workflow` are

 * The SimReader device:
   - reading/analysing the given hit files